 The weather can be unpredictable all over the world these days and that’s why you need to be prepared for both the best and worst.
 It’s a good idea to check the forecast before heading out, but you should always be ready for rain no matter what the forecast says.
 If you get to your site and don’t have rain gear you could be literally stuck in your tent for hours or days.

 3. Arrive in daylight

 It can be a bit of a struggle trying to set up your campsite in the dark, especially if you don’t know the area.
 Arriving in the daylight will enable you to find where everything is and scout out the surrounding area.
-Of course it’ll also make it easier if you’re trying to pitch a tent.
+Of course it’ll also make it easier if you’re trying to pitch a family camping tent.
 There may be times when you don’t have a choice when you arrive.
 If that’s the case, then head lamps will help out.
 This will leave your hands free.